denisamihut/MovieTime/README.md

 - SearchView for Activity
 - Glide library to display image views
 - using coroutines

-# Concepts
-- CardView?
-- Firebase?
-- use of binding in the project

 # Finished Tasks
 - group string values and refactor